 Availability of large company cash reserves: Does your company have significant cash on hand (at least $1-$2 million) to pay for lawyers to defend all your Directors & Officers, plus legal damages if you lose the case?
 If the cash is available, would it be better spent fighting endless legal battles, or invested in growing the company?

-How Much D&O Insurance Do I Need in Singapore?
+How much D&O Insurance should I have in Singapore?

 SMEs with less than $5 million in total assets: We typically recommend a minimum of $1-$2 million in indemnity.